dansmyers/IntroToCS/Labs/1-Writing_Programs.md

 ### Cowsay?

-Let's install a new program. **Type this command in the terminal window of your Mimir IDE**.
+Let's install a new program. **Type this command in the shell window of Repl.it.**
 ```
 pip install cowsay
 ```